pfeffersteven/pfeffersteven/README.md

 ### Hi there 👋

-- 😄   I am self-taught junior full stack developer.
+- 😄   I am self-taught junior developer.
-- 💾   Currently work with PHP and javascript.
+- 💾   Currently working with React.
 <!--
 **pfeffersteven/pfeffersteven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.